+On August 1, 1989, John T. Madden accepted the position of Associate Director of Bands and Director of the Spartan Marching Band.
+Madden was a 1985 graduate of the MSU College of Music and former trumpet section leader and Vice-President of the Spartan Marching Band.
 Madden received his Masters Degree in Music Education and Wind Conducting from Wichita State University (KS) where he served for two years as Graduate Assistant in the University Band Department.
 Before coming back to MSU, Madden held the post as Associate Director of Bands and Marching Band Director at Rutgers University in New Brunswick, New Jersey from 1987 to 1989.

-TRADITION, INNOVATION, & EXCELLENCE: These are the trademarks of the Spartan Marching Band.
-Throughout its long and proud history, the SMB has adhered to these watchwords, and will continue to do so in the years to come.
+TRADITION, INNOVATION, & EXCELLENCE: These are the trademarks of the Michigan State University Spartan Marching Band.
+Throughout its long and proud history, the Spartan Band has adhered to these watchwords, and will continue to do so for all the years to come.